openshift/enhancements/enhancements/kubelet/virtualization-higher-workload-density.md

 not be able to run well.

-Thus, in order to protect the `system.slice` and ensure that the nodes infrastructure health is prioritized over workload health, the agent is reconfiguring the `system.slice` and setting `memory.swap.max=0` to prevent any system service within from swapping.
+Thus, in order to protect the `system.slice` and ensure that the nodes infrastructure health is prioritized over workload health, WASP agent is reconfiguring the `system.slice` and setting `memory.swap.max=0` to prevent any system service from swapping.

 ###### Preventing SWAP traffic I/O saturation